 - Are there a ton of grammatical or spelling errors on the page?

 - Did I include name, address, and phone (NAP) for geo-targeted keyword pages?

 - Is my page easy to share socially?

 Once you have your on page SEO dialed in, the real work begins.
 Regardless of what you may hear, link building is still one of the most important factors in determining how well a page performs in the SERPs so below I am going to share 5 techniques that will help your site rank higher.

 5 Effective Link Building Strategies

-Before we get started I want to stress that using a combination on link building methods will always yield better results than a single strategy.
-Google likes to see a diverse link profile that appears natural so lets play their game.
+Before we get started, I want to stress that using a combination of link building methods will always yield better results than a single strategy.
+Google likes to see a diverse link profile that appears natural so let’s play their game.

 Outreach Link Building

 There is nothing new or sexy about this method, but it works.
 Coming up with a list of sites to reach out to can be difficult, but this is how I do it.

 - Run a backlink analysis of your top five competitor sites.